-Band Selection: your radio will always start with the last band and station you were listening to when the radio was turned off.
-To change bands turn the radio off, then on again quickly.
-If the radio has been off for more than 5 seconds it will start with the last band.
+Band Selection: In order to keep from adding switches your radio will always start with the last band you were listening to when the radio is turned on.
+To switch bands turn the radio off, then on again quickly.

 Tuning: Your radio has an AM dial made to look like the original.
 In the background there is also an FM dial scale.
 Both are illuminated at night.
-There is a small LED in the dial background that will be red when the radio is set to the AM band, green when the radio is set to the FM band, and yellow when the receiver locks on to a stereo signal.
+There is a small LED in the AM dial that will be red when the radio is set to the AM band, green when the radio is set to the FM band, and yellow when the receiver locks on to a stereo signal.
 Turning the tuning knob will move the dial pointer up or down the dial scale.
 The radio is digitally tuned for stability, but has the look and feel of an analog radio.